 A Suicide Note Was Found By Chiba And Police

-A post-it note found at the scene was rumored to be the suicide note.
+A Post-it note found at the scene was rumored to be the suicide note.
 It read “I'm so sorry, love, Elliott.
-God forgive me” and was found on the table where the police interviewed Chiba.
+God forgive me,” and was found on the table where the police interviewed Jennifer Chiba.
 It appeared that both the police and Chiba saw the note for the first time during the interview.
 Chiba stated that it was Smith’s handwriting.
-A much theorized and disputed incident regarding the suicide note happened on the coroners report.
-The report read that the name Elliott had been misspelled.
-If Elliott really did write that note, he would never have spelled his own name incorrectly.

 There Were No Illegal Drugs In His System At The Time Of His Death

 Despite a history of heroin and crack abuse, no illegal drugs were found in Smith’s system at the time of his death.
 However, he had been prescribed many antipsychotic drugs including: clonazepam, mirtazapine, atomozetine, and amphetamine.
 A cocktail of these drugs were found in his system, but at normal usage levels.
 Smith had taken his health a step further and had also given up red meat, refined sugar, and caffeine.
 Denying his body of so many things at once may have only hastened his demise.

 He Had No Hesitation Wounds Which Most Suicide Victims Have